cnbeining/autotimecode/README.md

 VAD engine is based on work of Hebbar, R., Somandepalli, K., & Narayanan, S. (2019).
 Robust Speech Activity Detection in Movie Audio: Data Resources and Experimental Evaluation.
 ICASSP 2019 - 2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP). doi: 10.1109/icassp.2019.8682532 .
 Original code can be retrieved at https://github.com/usc-sail/mica-speech-activity-detection .

-`txt2txt`, `deepcorrect` and `deepsegment` are written by Bedapudi Praneeth, https://github.com/bedapudi6788 , GPL 3.0.
+`txt2txt`, `deepcorrect` and `deepsegment` were written by Bedapudi Praneeth, https://github.com/bedapudi6788 , GPL 3.0.